LUCYAGB/Rock-Paper-Scissors-Lizard-Spock/README.md

 ![Pick Options](documentation/preview-contest.PNG)

 #### Future features to implement
-   * Implement the maximum number of tries before the game ends.
+   * Add a message for the player when they exceed maximum number of tries.
-   * Ability to play with other players as a team.
    * Add the rules of the game.
    * Be able to view position of the player amongst winners board.